dart-bridge/dart-bridge.github.io/content/installation.md

 $ pub get
 ```

 We need to create the binary file to be responsible for starting up the shell.
-In the app package, this is the file `bridge`.
+In the app package, this is the file
+<mark>bridge</mark>.
 You can call it whatever you want.

-Inside that file we'll export both our own library, which we will be creating in a minute, and the Bridge command line initializer.
+Inside that file we'll export both our own library, which we will be creating in a minute, and the Bridge command line
+initializer.

 ```dart
 export 'package:my_blog/my_blog.dart';
 export 'package:bridge/cli_init.dart';
 ```

-> **Note:** If you use the built in initializer, the `config` folder will be used as the root for configuration files.
+> **Note:** If you use the built in initializer, the <mark>config</mark> folder will be used as the root for
+configuration files.

 To override this, your startup file must look like this instead: